 l often switch it up, listening to ambient violinists, film score music and Rasta’ tings.

-Yet, who art thou in the wild?
+Anyways, who art thou in the wild?

-Just words of truth for a simple smile.
+Just words of truth for a simple smile?

 Those trails are confusing; but loosing was not of my choosing.